markqvist/Sideband/README.md

 ## Installation On Windows

-It is possible to install and run Sideband on Windows, although not all functionality is fully functional.
+It is possible to install and run Sideband on Windows, although some features are not fully functional.
 If you don't already have Python installed, [download and install](https://www.python.org/downloads/) the latest version of Python.

 **Important!** When asked by the installer, make sure to add the Python program to your PATH environment variables.
 If you don't do this, you will not be able to use the `pip` installer, or run the `sideband` command.